 - One-year approval period.
-Unless a protocol qualifies for a three-year approval period, in most circumstances it is given a one-year approval period.
+Unless a protocol qualifies for a ten-year approval period, in most circumstances it is given a one-year approval period.

 - Several months before the expiration date of a non-exempt protocol, you will start to receive eProtocol-generated courtesy reminders.
 Applications for continuation review should be submitted eight weeks prior to the expiration date to allow sufficient time for the renewal process.
 It is a Principal Investigator /Student Investigator responsibility to submit for renewed approval in a timely manner.
 In keeping with federal regulations, if approval expires, all human subjects research activities—including data analysis—must cease until re-approval from CPHS is received.
 Note that all exempt protocols receive a ten-year determination period.
 If the study lasts beyond ten years, the exempt application will need to be cloned and resubmitted as “new” for an updated exempt determination.

 - Amendments/Modifications. eProtocol amendment applications must be submitted to and approved by CPHS prior to implementation.
 This requirement pertains to all proposed modifications/changes to exempt and non-exempt currently approved protocols.
 Amendments include (but are not limited to): Requests to increase the approved total subject sample size; changes or additions to subject contact materials/consent documents; consent document translations; study personnel changes; changes in funding sources; study design modifications.

 - Unanticipated Problems and Adverse Events.
 Discuss any issue promptly with the protocol PI.
 Together, you will need to determine if it triggers the need for a prompt report to CPHS.

-- Any unanticipated problem involving risks to subjects or others, and/or a serious adverse event, must be reported promptly to CPHS within no more than one week (7 calendar days), by phone, email, fax, or mail/delivery.
+- Any unanticipated problem involving risks to subjects or others, and/or a serious adverse event, must be reported promptly to CPHS within no more than one week (7 calendar days), by phone, email, or mail/delivery.

 - A written report (via eProtocol) must be sent within two weeks (14 calendar days), of the Principal Investigator becoming aware of the event.